daivitran/daivitran.github.io/README.md

-# David's personal Website
+# David's Personal Website

-This is the source code for my personal website, built with Hugo.
-The website is hosted on GitHub Pages.
+This is the source code for my personal website.

 ## Features